AminKeyhanfard/BookReview/README.md

-# 📚 Book Review Data Analysis Project
+# 📚 Book Review: Sentiment Analysis using Python

 This project analyzes book metadata and reviews to gain insights through data cleaning, visualization, sentiment analysis, and predictive modeling.
 It is split into two main components: